 II.
 DURATION OF AGREEMENT

-This agreement covers a period of three years from the date of signature.
+This agreement covers a period of one year from the date of signature.
 This time frame will give all parties sufficient time to measure the program outcomes that have resulted from the partnership agreement, modify if warranted, and renew with consent of the partners.
-Review of the PA and goals will be conducted face to face annually.
+Review of the PA and goals will be conducted annually, face to face preferably.
 This PA maybe amended or modified by mutual consent of all parties.
 Any partner on their imitative may submit a proposed amendment or modification in writing for all parties to review and agree upon.
 Modifications and amendments will be tracked and documented during the annual review and maintained for historical purposes.
 This Partnership Agreement is effective upon signing and shall remain in effect until termination by any partner upon thirty (30) day advance written notice to the other partners.

-III.
-GOALS, OBJECTIVES AND INTENDED OUTCOME
+IV.
+GOALS, OBJECTIVES, AND INTENDED OUTCOMES

 Currently the United States has limited radio-analytical capacity nationwide due to: resources required for establishing and sustaining laboratory infrastructure and expertise, and a global shortage of radio-analytical expertise.
-This project will develop radionuclide capability in the state of Alaska which will be beneficial both for routine annual radionuclide monitoring but more importantly for capacity in emergency response if needed.
+This project will develop radionuclide capability in the state of Alaska which will be beneficial for routine annual radionuclide monitoring but more importantly for capacity in emergency response if needed.

-Our objective is to provide training/expertise on use of the portable gamma-ray analysis system and continued sampling and monitoring of coastal finfish in response to the Fukushima event.
+Our objective is to provide training/expertise on use of the portable Gamma-ray analysis system and continued sampling and monitoring of coastal finfish in response to the Fukushima event.

 This will ensure increased public health/safety in the event of a crisis, promote the interagency cooperation needed to successfully achieve common goals in public health, and avoid duplication of sampling efforts by the state and federal agencies thereby saving valuable resources.